The Evolution of Religiosity

 What do you think about "spiritual practice" outside the context of involvement in an organized religion?
 We'll discuss many such questions, and there always will be a scientifically meaningful theoretical basis for developing relatively objective and testable perspectives.
 This will be a course in which your questions about religion and your own mental / emotional life can be addressed, so please be prepared to participate.

 I emphasize questioning.
-Student-to-professor and student-to-student questions and challenges will be encouraged throughout.
-Such interchanges will reflect the fact that this is a science course, which necessitates the respectful sharing of reasoned viewpoints, all offered in a comradely spirit of devising tests of opposing propositions about religion as a natural phenomenon.
-The content of our discussions partly will derive from “point lists,” electronically handed in by every student at the beginning of each week; these will be graded and cumulatively account for a sizeable portion (about 40%) of each student’s final grade.
+Student-to-professor and sincere respectful student-to-student questions and challenges will be encouraged throughout.
+Such interchanges will reflect the fact that this is a science course, which necessitates the cooperative sharing of alternative reasoned viewpoints, all offered in a comradely spirit of devising tests of opposing propositions about religion as a natural phenomenon.
+The content of our discussions, partly, will derive from student point lists, electronically handed in by every student at the beginning of each week (i.e., Monday, before class); these will be graded, and account cumulatively for a sizeable portion (about 35%) of your final grade.
 I will help choose the most stimulating and burning points to raise from these writings, asking their authors to verbally state and expand on them, and calling on the class to discuss them.
-See the downloadable 2013 syllabus, below, currently in the process of being revised, for more information on course format, requirements, and grading.
+See the downloadable 2016 syllabus, below, currently in the process of being revised, for more information on course format, requirements, goals and philosophy.

 The evolutionary focus of the course is not designed to dissuade students of their religious views.
 Indirectly, it will cause any thinking student to ponder the source of their views.
 It will also cause any participating student to question innate and learned assumptions about how their minds operate, “who they really are.”
 In many ways this is a course about the cryptic relationship between the conscious and unconscious mind, the shifting dreamworlds it causes us all to live in, and the possibilities of escape, which biological knowledge improves.